 - Select Diagnostics.

 In some instances, you may want to generate log files for troubleshooting purposes.
 You can activate the logging property to create logs that are stored locally.
 A red icon indicates that logging is disabled, and a green icon indicates that logging is enabled.
+You can also delete submitted surveys.

 Open the survey in the field app